Anthony-Cabaya/Anthony-Cabaya/README.md

 <h2 align="left">About me</h2>
 <div align="center">
-  📚 <strong>Currently learning HTML, CSS, and JavaScript, and diving into React or Next.js for web development, as well as Flutter for app development.
+  📚 <strong>Currently learning HTML, CSS, and JavaScript, and diving into React or Next.js for web development, as well as need API, Database, Etc..
 I also want to strengthen my C++ Arduino IDE coding skills and learn C for embedded systems where it is widely applied, while exploring deep learning tools like OpenCV, TensorFlow, and YOLOv8 for computer vision, object detection, and machine learning.
 My goal is to combine microcontroller programming with AI technologies for IoT and automation projects.</strong>
 </div>

 <h2 align="left">Languages & Tools I Use</h2>